The Office of the Inspector-General of Aged Care

 The ideal candidate

-This ideal candidate is values-driven and motivated by the opportunity to contribute meaningfully to public discourse—both directly and indirectly.
+The ideal candidate is values-driven and motivated by the opportunity to contribute meaningfully to positive change in the aged-care sector.
 As a small agency, we may not offer extensive career progression pathways, but we provide a unique environment for those who are passionate about the subject matter and committed to making a tangible impact through their work.

 To be successful in the role, you must thrive under pressure in a fast-paced environment and enjoy working through multiple competing and constantly evolving priorities.
-Our ideal candidate will have a commitment to making a difference for those in aged care.
+Our ideal candidate first and foremost, has a commitment to making a difference for older people trying to access aged care, or for those already in the aged care system.
+Additionally, they will have experience in delivering reports for an oversight body like our own.

-Our ideal Director, Communications and Engagement will have:
+Our ideal Director, Reporting for Impact will have:

-* Demonstrated experience in leading and managing teams and building capability to illicit high performance and outcomes.
+* Demonstrated experience in leading and managing teams and building capability to elicit high performance and outcomes

-* Strong background in building and maintaining partnerships through highly complex and/or sensitive issues, to achieve mutually beneficial outcomes.
+* Strong background in building and maintaining partnerships through complex and sensitive issues, to achieve mutually beneficial outcomes.

 Highly desirable